-"He's got Oppositional Defiant Disorder."
+"He's got oppositional defiant disorder."

 Maureen would never forget those words.
-Her 5 and 1⁄2 year old son was certainly a handful.
+Her five-and-a-half-year-old son was certainly a handful.
 At home, Timmy had tantrums all the time.
-It seemed impossible to get him to do the littlest of things.
-During the first weeks kindergarten, he was already getting into all sorts of trouble.
+It seemed impossible to get him to do the smallest of things.
+During the first weeks of kindergarten, he was already getting into all sorts of trouble.
 He would not sit in circle time and he got too physical with some of the other kids on the playground.

 All of that was stressful enough.
 But when the pediatrician gave this "ODD" diagnosis, it felt like she'd been hit in the head with a sledgehammer.
 She went online and read, "ODD can lead to juvenile delinquency and conduct disorder."
-She poured over books on behavior management for defiant children that emphasized the use of rewards, punishments and time-out.
+She pored over books on behavior management for defiant children that emphasized the use of rewards, punishments, and time-outs.
 She tried all of that and Timmy's behavior only got worse.
 Why did Timmy have so much trouble?
 She felt anxious and confused, angry and alone.
 What could she do to help him?

-The most recent edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM5) published in 2013 by the American Psychiatric Association includes the diagnosis, "Oppositional-Defiant Disorder."
+THE MOST RECENT EDITION of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), published in 2013 by the American Psychiatric Association, includes the diagnosis oppositional-defiant disorder.
 The manual suggests that this diagnosis should be made if the following symptoms are present for more than six months: often and easily loses temper, frequently touchy and easily annoyed by others, often angry and resentful, argumentative and defiant, often argues with adults or people in authority, often actively defies or refuses to comply with adults' requests or rules, often deliberately annoys or upsets people, often blames others for his or her mistakes or misbehavior, often spiteful or vindictive.

-Here, I hope to make a strong case for sending this harmful diagnosis to the junk yard.
+I hope to make a strong case for sending this harmful diagnosis to the junkyard.

-"I Would If I Could"
+"I would if I could"

 Whether inborn or conditioned, children have brain-based differences over which they have little control.
 These differences underlie your child's challenging behaviors.
 Noncompliant or oppositional behaviors are not the result of willful disobedience.
 Even if you feel like it some days, your child does not wake up each morning plotting how to make your life miserable.
-Just as important, parents also "would if you could."
-After all, parents have their own behavioral styles, skill deficits, and environmental stresses too.
-Some parents have had less-than-optimal childhood experiences or adult role models.
+Just as important, parents also "would if they could."
+After all, parents have their own behavioral styles, skill deficits, and environmental stresses, too.
+Some parents have had less-thanoptimal childhood experiences or adult role models.
 In any case, difficult children can make the most wonderful parents feel incompetent.
 And what good does it do to label a child as "oppositional-defiant," or dwell on unmet expectations?
-Here, I will outline reasons for moving away from this meaningless label - beyond blame, guilt, and shame - toward true understanding and practical solutions.
+Here, I will outline reasons for moving away from this meaningless label-beyond blame, guilt, and shame-toward true understanding and practical solutions.

 For each child and each situation, knowing what to do begins with careful assessment.
-"Oppositional-defiant children," "noncompliant children," and "explosive children" - even "ADHD children," "autistic children," "anxious children" and so on - are far more different from one another than they are alike; that is, if you move beyond these diagnostic categories and take the time to really get to know them as individuals!
+"Oppositional-defiant children," "noncompliant children," and "explosive children"-even "ADHD children," "autistic children," "anxious children" and so on-are far more different from one another than they are alike; that is, of course, if you move beyond these diagnostic categories and take the time to really get to know them as individuals!
 Meaningful assessment allows you to see the true sources of your child's behavior and then individualize your approach.